mucbib/Eurovision-Data/README.md

 And, btw, if you spot any error/misfunction/ugly code, let me know !

 # FUTURE PLANS FOR THIS REPOSITORY
-- avoid end year errors (in case it's 2023 but the contest has not yet taken place)
 - scrape more data, possibly data about the voting (scoreboard), host city, lyrics etc. possibly including data from eurovisionworld.com, Wikidata and/or other websites

 # LICENCE